kraudy/IBM-i-pipeline/README.md

 }
 ```

-We actually don't need this .gitignore since we already have one in our repo but you can add the ignored extensions to that.
+We actually don't need this `.gitignore` since we already have one in our repo but you can add the ignored extensions to that.

-If you want to do it manually just create the iproj.json file inside a dir and the ibm i project explorer will detect it.
-That's it
+If you want to do it manually just create the `iproj.json` file inside the `./empty` dir and the ibm i project explorer will detect it.
+That's it.

 ### Commit changes